wagner2010/gsoc/templates/ideas-page.md

 | {{ Medium}}                            | {{ High}} | {{ }}         | {{ [@foo][], [@bar][] }} |

 #### Technical Details
-The student would complete a GridSearch Visualizer (includes finalizing the color plot) that was created in a prior issue by clicking [here](https://github.com/DistrictDataLabs/yellowbrick/pull/261).
+The student would complete a GridSearch Visualizer (includes finalizing the color plot) that was created in a prior issue [here](https://github.com/DistrictDataLabs/yellowbrick/pull/261).
 For more information on this project, please reference this issue [here](https://github.com/DistrictDataLabs/yellowbrick/issues/308).

 ## Pipeline-support